Lime,

-in slurry form, is commonly used for pH adjustment primarily due to its cost
+has a wide range of industrial uses.
+In slurry form, Lime is commonly used for pH adjustment primarily due to its cost

 & availability.
-One of the most common applications using lime make-up
+One of the most common applications use lime for water

 are many coagulants to consider, Aluminum Sulfate, also known as filter alum or